Philadelphia and Western Railroad: 20th century

-Philadelphia and Western Railway was incorporated on May 21, 1902, with capital stock of $450,000, and was originally planned as the eastern link of a transcontinental railroad connecting to the Western Maryland Railroad at York.
+Philadelphia and Western Railway was incorporated on May 21, 1902, with capital stock of $450,000 (equal to $ today), and was originally planned as the eastern link of a transcontinental railroad connecting to the Western Maryland Railroad at York.
 The WM connected at Connellsville with the Pittsburgh and West Virginia, which connected at Pittsburgh with the Wabash, which in turn connected with the Missouri Pacific, then the Denver & Rio Grande Western, then finally the Western Pacific to form a coast-to-coast railroad.
 This was a George and Jay Gould enterprise; the Goulds were often rumored to have a stake in the P&W, though they publicly denied it.

 The first train ran from 69th Street to Strafford on May 22, 1907.
 On June 6, 1907, the company was reorganizing because it had defaulted on the payment of first mortgage bonds it had issued.
 The company was sold at public sale by the bond trustee, the Trust Company of North America for $1,000,000 to the Sheldon Syndicate of New York, which was the original owner of the company.
 The reorganized company had a capital stock of $4,000,000, consisting of $3,400,000 of common stock and $600,000 of 5% preferred stock.

-The planned extension to Parkesburg and York was officially abandoned on March 22, 1912; an alternate extension to the PRR main line in Strafford opened on October 11, 1911.
+On March 22, 1912, the planned extension to Parkesburg and York was abandoned; an alternate extension to the PRR main line in Strafford opened on October 11, 1911.
 The Norristown Branch opened on August 26, 1912.